 Abstract

 Conservation has long focused on preserving or restoring pristine ecosystems.
 However, understanding and managing novel ecosystems has grown in importance as these systems outnumber pristine ecosystems worldwide.
 We examined species interactions in the novel ecosystems of the island of Guam, where native vertebrate frugivores are functionally absent, and Rota, a neighboring island that still retains native frugivore populations.
 This study focused on the roles of long-established ungulates – Philippine deer (Rusa mariannae) and feral pigs (Sus scrofa) – on seedling survival, seed dispersal, and plant community structure in limestone karst forests.
 Ungulates reduced survival of 4 out of 6 species of seedlings in unfenced plots compared to fenced plots on both islands.
 Native and non-native seedling and vine abundance showed strong negative loglinear correlations (R2 0.65) to deer, but not pig, abundance on the island of Guam.
-Although pig abundance was not strongly correlated to plant community characteristics, germination experiments with faecal groups revealed that pigs disperse, whereas deer disperse very few viable seeds.
+Although pig abundance was not strongly correlated to plant-community characteristics, germination experiments with faecal groups revealed that pigs disperse, whereas deer disperse very few viable seeds.
 In the novel forest ecosystems of Guam, non-native ungulates shape forest composition in two important and contrasting ways: First, even low abundances of deer have a strongly negative effect on forest regeneration through herbivory of seedlings.
 Second, pigs provide seed dispersal services in forests that lack all native vertebrate seed dispersers.
 This unexpected positive role of even an infamously noxious invasive complicates traditional management approaches which focus on controlling invasive and restoring native species.

 Introduction

 The extent of human influence is so pervasive that the earth today is comprised mostly of novel ecosystems (Seastedt et al. 2008) -- systems with species compositions and relative abundances that have not been previously observed(Hobbs et al. 2009).
-Species introductions create and maintain novel ecosystems both by adding new species and by removing native species (Seastedt et al. 2008).
+Species introductions create and maintain novel ecosystems both by adding new species and by removing native ones (Seastedt et al. 2008).
 Novel ecosystems typically still harbor many native species, however, effective management of these systems is challenging due to the potentially novel ecological roles of the remnant native and introduced species that comprise them.

 Although the negative impacts of introduced species are extensive, some may also play beneficial roles (Schlaepfler et al. 2011).
 Introduced species can be good candidates for restoring severely degraded habitats (Ewel and Putz 2004).
 For example, in Puerto Rico, planting non-native trees in abandoned pastures where the native plants would not have originally colonized facilitated the return of native plant communities (Lugo 1997).
 Some introduced species may provide desirable ecological functions such as seed dispersal or food sources for native species (Goodenough 2010).
 Introduced Japanese white-eyes (Zosterops japonica) in Hawaii are seed dispersers for native plants that previously relied on now extinct or rare native birds (Foster and Robinson 2007).
 Finally, invasive species may slow or reverse negative ecological effects from other anthropogenic impacts.
 Cascading ecological effects from overfishing in Cape Cod salt marshes are being reversed by green crabs (Carcinasmaenas), which are normally considered a harmful invasive (Bertness and Coverdale 2013).